K

 Open TARX and start typing.
 That's it.
 There's no account creation, no sign-in, no onboarding wizard.

-TARX uses two inference layers:
+TARX uses two compute environments:

 Create a Space